Economy Lifecycle — The Money Loop¶

 Source: models/ship.py:insurance (JSONB), models/ship.py:InsuranceType (NONE / BASIC / STANDARD / PREMIUM), services/gameserver/src/services/ship_service.py:_calculate_insurance_payout.

-Players pay periodic premiums to keep insurance active.
-On ship loss, the policy pays out a fraction of purchase_value.
-Premiums are a hard sink; payouts are a faucet, but the spread (premium total > expected payout) guarantees insurance is net deflationary at the population level.
+Players pay a one-time premium at ship commissioning, proportional to Ship.purchase_value; coverage stays attached to the hull for its lifetime.
+On ship loss, the policy pays out a fraction of purchase_value minus the tier's deductible.
+Premiums are a hard sink; payouts are a faucet, but the spread (premium total > expected payout across the population) guarantees insurance is net deflationary.

 Source: services/gameserver/src/services/galaxy_service.py, models/warp_tunnel.py.